williamrongerude/PoliteShell/README.md

 A Linux/Bash style command line shell where you must say please.

-Politeness is required before commands are executed.
 Rude requests are rejected while courteous ones get system command execution.

-Run politeshell.py to use locally, where real Linux commands modify your own system.
+Run politeshell.py for local usage, where real Linux commands modify your own system.

-Or connect to the public server to see what others are modifying:
+Or connect to the public server to see what others are changing:

 https://politeshell.onrender.com/